-Transcribing is not just all about hearing and typing what speakers say, so it’s not always a walk in the park.
-Turning an audio – especially a difficult one – into a legible document can be a tedious process, and that takes a toll.
-Usually, the success of the business comes from what their clients has to say.
-If they are pleased, a company can always expect a return customer, but if not, well, there may be plenty of ways to win them back.
+Transcribing is more than just hearing and typing what speakers say.
+Turning audio – especially a difficult recording – into a legible document can be a tedious process.
+Usually, the success of the business comes from what their clients have to say.
+If they’re pleased, a company can always expect a return customer.
+Otherwise, there are plenty of ways to win them back.

-Accuracy, turnaround, and pricing are the key factors as to why clients stay and trust the transcription company of their choosing.
-Undoubtedly, the transcribers working behind the scenes make or break the success of the outfit.
+Accuracy, turnaround, and pricing are the key factors to why clients continue to trust a transcription company.
+The transcribers working behind the scenes make or break the success of the business.
 Some rely on manual, human effort, while some companies offer automated transcription software, where the machine does the work through voice-to-text technology.

-Should I choose automated transcription over human transcription?
+This begs the question: should you choose automated transcription or human transcription?

 Turnaround and Cost

 On-time delivery always leaves a positive impression.
-It’s undoubtedly important to consider whether a transcription company can deliver within your desired deadline, and that they can maintain punctuality, reliability, and most importantly, that you get your money’s worth.
-Timeliness to deadlines gives you full confidence that the transcription company can meet not only your demands, but also the demand of your work where you can put transcriptions into good and on-time use.
+It’s undoubtedly important to consider whether a transcription company can deliver within your desired deadline.
+It also indicates their punctuality, reliability, and most importantly, bang for your buck.
+Timeliness to deadlines gives you full confidence that the transcription company can meet your demands and the demands of your work where you can put transcriptions into good use.

-Transcript turnaround and cost go hand-in-hand together.
-The cost to request an accurate transcript could depend on the capabilities of a transcription service including their processing time.
-For rapid turnarounds, the fee to produce a transcript would be more expensive than ones set to be delivered at a much later date, and this scheme goes for both automated and traditional transcribing.
+Transcript turnaround and cost go hand-in-hand.
+The cost to request an accurate transcript can depend on the capabilities of a transcription service, including their processing time.
+For rapid turnarounds, transcripts will be more expensive than if they’re due at a later time.
+This scheme goes for both automated and traditional transcribing.

-Since automated transcripts are machine-generated, they are quicker to accommodate rush requests and can deliver in an hour or maybe even less for short files.
-This puts automated transcription services at a huge advantage against human transcription – where it could take one, two, or even five days to convert an audio recording into a transcribed document.
+Since automated transcripts are machine-generated, they are quicker to accommodate rush requests.
+Typically, transcription software can deliver in an hour or maybe even less for short files.
+This puts automated transcription services at a huge advantage.
+In contrast, human transcription can take one, two, or even five days to transcribe an audio recording.

-Transcription companies on the other hand pay each transcriptionist for every transcription work they do, so part of the profit that they receive from their clients are then used to pay the transcriptionist.
+On the other hand, transcription companies pay each transcriptionist for every work they do.
+Part of the profit that they receive from their clients go to the transcriptionist.
 This makes their service a bit pricey.
-Besides that, the rate of each transcriptionist varies depending on their skills, level of experience, and the number of minutes or files that they can accommodate.
-The human transcriptionist route is then much more suitable for those who aren’t on a rush to get their transcripts back and would highly prefer to have a transcript with high accuracy.
+Besides that, the rate of each transcriptionist depends on their skills, experience, and the number of minutes or files that they can accommodate.
+Thus, the human transcriptionist route is much more suitable who have the luxury of time and prefer to have a transcript with high accuracy.

 Ever since the commercialization of speech-to-text, automated transcription services try time and again to vastly improve the accuracy of machine-generated transcripts.
-However, it’s still a pretty challenging feat to get a very accurate transcript from automated options, especially if they don’t utilize human editors to clean-up voice-to-text transcripts for quality check.
-Difficult recordings that bear muffled audio, multiple cross talks, and other unwanted audio issues would put the transcript quality made by automated machines at risk for poor standards and could potentially lead to client dissatisfaction especially if the documents are going to be used for important purposes.
+However, it’s still a pretty challenging feat to get a very accurate transcript from automated options without utilizing human editors to clean up voice-to-text transcripts.

-Human transcription on the other hand has more flexibility in terms of research and an in-depth or more contextual understanding on the topic being discussed in the recording – this is why most people say that automated transcription still requires the human touch.
+In comparison, human transcription has more flexibility in terms of research and contextual understanding of the subject in the recording.
+This is why most people say that automated transcription still requires the human touch.
 Human transcriptionists and proofreaders certainly put the quality of the finished product as great to almost perfect.
-The transcripts made by human transcriptionists are likely to be put through a series of proofing stages to make sure that the document is error-free.
+Human transcripts are likely to be put through a series of proofing stages to make sure that the document is error-free.

 The Verdict: Human or Automated?

-Human and automated transcriptions both have their pros and cons – it’s just a matter of deciding which factors are a worthy trade-off.
+Human and automated transcriptions both have their pros and cons.
+It’s just a matter of deciding which factors are a worthy trade-off.
 Is it turnaround?
 Accuracy?
 Cost?
-While most transcription services, human or automated, may say that they highly value all of these, it is still a necessary step as a consumer to carefully evaluate whether or not they can fulfill your long-term needs and if they’re truly bang for your buck.
+While most transcription services say that they highly value all of these, it is still necessary to evaluate whether or not they can fulfill your long-term needs and if they’re truly bang for your buck.